Marjorie Taylor Greene is made temporary U.S. House speaker and Twitter has one thing to say

 Related: Marjorie Taylor Greene launches scathing attack on Lauren Boebert

 Since then, Greene has seen her star rise in Congress.
-She landed plump positions on the House Homeland Security Committee and the House Oversight Committee.
+She landed plum positions on the House Homeland Security Committee and the House Oversight Committee.

 A couple of weeks ago, the New York Times ran a story about McCarthy’s gratitude to Greene for her support.
 He reportedly told one friend, “I will never leave that woman.
 I will always take care of her.”